sureyogapriyanka/sure-findings/README.md

 - The deployment script assumes your default branch is named `main`
 - GitHub Pages will automatically rebuild and deploy your site whenever you push changes to the `docs/` folder
 - Remember to always run the build process before deploying to ensure your latest changes are included
+- The PowerShell script has been tested and works correctly with this project setup